kylepollina/topo2geo/README.md

 ```

 ### Multilayered Topojsons
 If the topojson contains mulitple layers (i.e. there are multiple values in the "objects" key).
-Then seperate geojson files will be output prefixed with the layer name.
+Then seperate geojson files will be output with the layer name.

 For example a topojson containing states and counties:
 {